yiziz/docs/docs/guide/configuration/index.md

 ## OSGI configuration

-Within your projects OSGI configuration folder, create a new file called `xyz.cshaw.aem.vite.impl.ViteDevServerConfigImpl-<project>.cfg.json`.
+Within your projects OSGI configuration folder, create a new file called:

+> xyz.cshaw.aem.vite.impl.ViteDevServerConfigImpl-project.cfg.json

-Because AEM Vite allows factories, you can create as many projects as you would like and you only need to replace `<project>` with something unqiue.
+Because AEM Vite allows factories, you can create as many projects as you would like and you only need to replace `project` with something unqiue.

 ::: warning .cfg.json not working?
 If using `.cfg.json` doesn't work for you, switch to the XML format `.config.xml`.
+Read more about about creating [OSGI configurations](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/deploying/configuring-osgi.html?lang=en).
 :::

 ## Properties